 As an Amazon Associate I earn from qualifying purchases and sometimes recommend products from other sellers at no extra cost you.
 For more details see my disclosure policy and privacy policy.

 If there’s a drink that says summer sunshine better than the classic Pina Colada, I have no idea what it is.
-Those tropical flavours, the sunny yellow colour, it is a whole package.
-But wait, we went one better!
-With the Frozen Pina Colada, you get all the flavour you love but an even colder drink that is perfect for those hot summer evenings.
+Those tropical flavours, the sunny yellow colour, it is a whole package that instantly transports you to a beach paradise.

-What’s a Pina Colada cocktail made with?
+What’s a Pina Colada Cocktail Made With?

 The classic pina colada rum cocktail is either made with a blender or just shaken with ice.
 Typically, a Poco Grande glass is used but also the hurricane glass that we used here with the frozen version.
-There are three ingredients:
+There are three core ingredients:

-• 1 part white rum (such as Bacardi)
+- 1 part white rum (such as Bacardi)

-• 1 part coconut cream
+- 1 part coconut cream

-• 3 parts fresh pineapple juice
+- 3 parts fresh pineapple juice

 Sugar-Free Simple Syrup:

-• ¼ c. powdered monkfruit sweetener
+- ¼ c. powdered monkfruit sweetener

-• ½ c. water
+- ½ c. water

 How to make the recipe